ToastyOfficial/gpt4_assistant/README.md

 - Talk to `F.R.I.D.A.Y.` and get verbal responses
 ### Known Bugs

-- [ ] Calling ai whisper models on an M1 or M2 Mac CPU outputs an error every
+- [ ] Calling ai whisper models on an M1 or M2 Mac CPU outputs an error every time

 ### Next Patch
 - [ ] Fully offline assistant